Data Centers in Alkmaar

 Key risks include:

-- Earthquake: A very low-risk factor.
+- Earthquake: A very low but present risk.

-- Drought: A minor risk.
+- Drought: A minor risk with limited historical impact on infrastructure.